The Test Sample

 - The need for the vitamin is increased.

 Symptoms associated with B vitamin deficiencies can be seen in characteristic groups but may also be nonspecific, especially with mild to moderate deficiencies.
 Since an affected person often has multiple vitamin deficiencies, they may also have multiple symptoms.
-Common deficiency symptoms include a rash, dermatitis, inflamed tongue, numbness, tingling or burning in the hands or feet, anaemia, fatigue, and mental changes.
+Common deficiency symptoms include a rash, dermatitis, inflamed tongue, soreness of the angles of the mouth, numbness, tingling or burning in the hands or feet, anaemia, fatigue, insomnia and mental changes.

 B vitamin toxicity rarely occurs, usually when someone ingests much more than the recommended dose of supplements.
 High concentrations of a few of the B vitamins may affect the liver or nervous system.